Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 54: 11/18/25: Did Multiply Problem
 Did a problem tonight that was literally just x *= 2 and check if in array.
 Was pretty easy

+Did a couple word search stuff as well and two mediums for sub-arrays